coderedcorp/coderedcms/docs/advanced/advanced02.rst

     Create or customize your page models here.
     """
     from modelcluster.fields import ParentalKey
-    from coderedcms.forms import CoderedFormField
+    from wagtailcrx.forms import CoderedFormField
-    from coderedcms.models import (
+    from wagtailcrx.models import (
         CoderedArticlePage,
         CoderedArticleIndexPage,
         CoderedEmail,